Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

-The Bowling Green Falcons (1-2) will attempt to defy oddsmakers when they play the Minnesota Golden Gophers (2-1) on Saturday, September 25, 2021 as a massive 31-point underdog.
-The contest's point total is 51.
+The Minnesota Golden Gophers (2-1) are an overwhelming 31-point favorite heading into their matchup on Saturday, September 25, 2021 against the Bowling Green Falcons (1-2).
+The contest's over/under is 51.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.